sherzodmax/sherzod.co/_posts/2017-06-07-questions-brainstorm.md

 - When and how are we going to conduct user research and interviews?
 - Who are our closest competitors?
 What can we learn from them?
 - What sets us apart?
 - What’s the best medium to express this?
-Mobile app (iOS, Android, web or all three)
+Mobile app (iOS, Android?), web, or both?
 - What’s the current roadmap?
 Where do we see the product in 5 years?
 10 years?
 50 years?

 It’s better to work with your CEO/PM/Head of Product to get these questions answered.